gaesa/mpv-autoload/README.md

 ## Features

-- **Automatic Playlist Generation**: The script automatically identifies and loads video files from the same directory into your playlist.
+- **Automatic Playlist Generation**: The script automatically identifies and loads video and audio files from the same directory into your playlist.
 - **Mimetype Checks**:Instead of relying on file extensions, the script uses mimetype checks for more accurate file type identification.

 ## Installation